HITECHCRIME/HC_SG26_CRAVE/README.md

 **VERSE 2**
-let me crown my thoughts that rage against my feed of cravings that bind and chain to me puncture not bind that's what you did bitch
+let me crown my thoughts that rage against feed of cravings that bind and chain to me
+puncture not bind that's what you did bitch